mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 ```
 {{< /book >}}

-The `pluralize` tag will do the right thing
+The `pluralize` filter will do the right thing
 if there are zero, one, or more items
 in the list.